Complete Financial Questionnaire

 • Time off work

-The cost of life insurance depends on the severity of your condition.
+The cost of life insurance depends on the severity of your condition:

-Can you get serious illness cover?
+Can you get Serious Illness Cover?

 Yes, for mild and moderate cases but not for chronic symptoms.
-If you get serious illness cover, the insurer will exclude claims related to the digestive system.

-What about income protection?
+What about Income Protection?

 For mild cases, you should get the normal price with no exclusions.